DonMVB/aws/AWS_Security_SCS_C01.md

 - Can't edit permissions for IAM users.
 Must use CLI or the SDK API which require account number and the Owner Canonical User ID.
 Acct #'s are avail under "My Sec Creds" and the Canonical User ID is under "Account Identifiers" for root.
 Use `AWS S3 API list-buckets` to get the individual user Can-ID.
 - These numbers can then be used in the object ACL definition.

-## IAM and S3 Policy Conflict Resolution (Therapy?)
+## IAM and S3 Policy Conflict Resolution (AWS Therapy?)
 (Added 9/29/2020)
-- When IAM conflicts w/ S3 Policy and S3 ACL, decision is based on union of all three.
+- When a principal requests access: When IAM conflicts w/ S3 Policy and S3 ACL, decision is based on union of all three.
 - Least Priv: Decision defaults to DENY.
-- Explicit Deny trumps ALLOW (override property)
+- Explicit Deny always trumps ALLOW (override property).
+This transcends the IAM - S3 relationship.
+Applied everywhere.
+- Example:
+  - IAM policy grants access, S3 bucket policies deny, no S3 ACL = access is denied.
+  - Only if no methods specify a deny and one more more spec allow = access is granted.
 - If one or more methods specify an allow and there is no deny, access is alloed.
-- Pathway (memorize this, and practice it on some JSON)
+- Pathway (memorize this, and practice it on some JSON):
-  - Decision starts at DENY
+  - Decision starts at DENY.
-  - Eval applicable policies
+  - Eval all applicable policies.
   - Is there explicit Deny?
-Thats it, deny.
+Thats it, deny access.
   - Is there an explicit Allow?
 Allow access.
   - If neither an allow or deny, then deny.

-## Encryption on S3 (Added 9/29/2020)
+## Forcing HTTPS Encryption on S3 (Added 9/29/2020)
 - Want to ensure we use HTTPS, not HTTP on a bucket you want to make 'Public'.
 Done via a bucket policy.
 Setup an allow, then an explict deny, add a Condition of type Bool named "aws:SecureTransport": false.
 Or setup an "allow" and then a "deny" with a specific condition.
 - In the Console, S3, Permissions | Bucket Policy, copy the JSON into the bucket policy (don't forget to add /* on both resource entries.)
 - To test this, can get the URL and use http://, not https://.

 ## Cross Region Replication and Encryption (Added 9/29/2020)
 - CRR: need to refresh on 'Associate' info (all assumed.)
+Replicates from one region to another.
 - By default, CRR is done via SSL/TLS.
 Data can only be replicated from one source bucket to one destination bucket.
 Objects can't be replicated again.
+1:1 relationship and is single hop.
 - Rqmts: Src/dest must have versionioning enabled.
 Must be in different regions.
-S3 must have replication permissions - a customer managed policy is setup for you by the console.
+S3 must have replication permissions from source to dest.
+A customer managed policy is setup for you by the console.
 - When the bucket owner owns the object(s), the bucket owner can replicate.
-If not, then obj owners must grant READ and READ_ACP permissions to the ACL.
+If not, then obj owners must grant READ and READ_ACP permissions to the object ACL to support replication.
 - CRR does work across accounts.
 The owner of the DEST bucket must grant permissions to the owner of the SOURCE bucket to replicate with a bucket policy (Dest accepts incoming).
 IAM role must have permissions in the DEST bucket, which requires CRR and a role.
 Can also change the ownership to the dest bucket owner during replication.
-Can be applied to Cloud Trail audit logs for enhanced security - replicate the source CT Logs to a dest, so they can't be touched as the owner changes to dest on replication.
+Can be applied to Cloud Trail audit logs for enhanced security.
+Replicate the source CT Logs to a dest, so they can't be touched as the owner changes to dest on replication (sort of a black hole).
 (Powerful IR prep action.)
 - What is replicated?
-New items as they are added only.
+New items as they are added only - not existing objs.
 Will replicate unencrypted, and follow rules for encrypted.
 Metadata.
 ACL Updates.
 Tags.
-Objects w/ read + read ACL permissions.
+Objects w/ read + read ACL permissions where the bucket owner can read objects and the ACL.
-- Deletes: the delete marker is replicated, but underlying versions are not there.
+- Deletes: The delete marker is replicated, but underlying versions are still there.
 - Not replicated: Objects encrypted w/ Server Side Encryption (customer supplied keys).
 Deletes to a particular version.
+SSE-KMS must be enabled for objects encrypted with SSE-KMS keys.
 - Encryption rules: SSE-S3, SSE-KMS.
 Need to explicitly enable KMS key encryption.

 ## Securing S3 using CloudFront (Added 9/29/2020)